Beatles offspring could form next generation band

 The younger McCartney is currently launching his own music career after playing with his father on two of his albums, and said his rock lineage has helped him in his career, welcoming comparisons between himself and his father.

-"I think it's an honor.
+"I think it's an honour.
 I don't really think I am quite as good as The Beatles or my father but there are definitely influences," said the singer.

 (Reporting By Piya Sinha-Roy; Editing by Bob Tourtellotte)